MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 A good candidate for an initial migration from a Netezza environment that would support these objectives typically is one that implements a Power BI/analytics workload rather than an OLTP workload.
 The workload should have a data model that can be migrated with minimal modifications, such as a star or snowflake schema.

 For size, it's important that the data volume you migrate in the initial exercise is large enough to demonstrate the capabilities and benefits of the Azure Synapse environment with a short time to demonstrate value.
-The size that typically meets the requirements is in the range of 1 TB to 10 TB.
+The size that typically meets the requirements is in the range of 1 terabytes (TB) to 10 TB.

 An approach for the initial migration project that minimizes risk and implementation time is to confine the scope of the migration to data marts.
 This approach is a good starting point because it clearly limits the scope of the migration and typically can be achieved on a short timescale.
 An initial migration of data marts only doesn't address broader concerns like how to migrate ETL and historical data.
 You must address these areas in later phases and backfill the migrated data mart layer with the data and processes that are required to build them.

 ## Lift-and-shift approach vs. phased approach

-Regardless of the drivers and scope that you choose for your migration, generally, you can choose from two types of migration:
+Regardless of the drivers and scope that you choose for your migration, you can choose from two general types of migration:

 - **Lift-and-shift approach**: In this approach, the existing data model, such as a star schema, is migrated unchanged to the new Azure Synapse platform.
 In this scenario, the emphasis is on minimizing risk and the time it takes to migrate by reducing the work that has to be done to achieve the benefits of moving to the Azure cloud environment.